-The price of a currency forward contract is calculated using a couple of factors, including the current spot price of a particular currency pairing, as well as the effective interest rate in each country.
-The calculation itself is quite complicated, so we won’t go into it in any details here, however, the important take away is that a forward exchange contract rate will generally be slightly lower than the current available spot rate in any currency pairing.
+The price of a currency forward contract is calculated using few factors, such as the current spot price of a particular currency pairing, and the interest rates in each country.
+The calculation itself is quite complicated, so we won’t go into the details here.
+However, the key takeaway is that a forward rate will generally be slightly more expensive than the mid-market rate.

-For example, let’s just say that the current GBP/AUD spot price is 1.8306; meaning that 1 British Pound is worth 1.8306 Australian Dollars.
-In this instance, it would not be unusual for the GBP/AUD forward rate to be quoted as 1.8206.
-The effect of this is that if you wanted to enter into a forward exchange contract with a maturity date in, say, three months time, the rate available to you would be slightly less overall – 1.8206, rather than the current spot rate of 1.8306.
+For example, let’s say that the current rate for a GBP/AUD spot contract is 1.8306; meaning that 1 British Pound is worth 1.8306 Australian Dollars.
+In this instance, it would not be unusual for the GBP/AUD forward rate to be quoted as 1.8206 – approximately 0.50% more expensive than the current spot rate.

-Future contracts can be especially useful for businesses conducting activities internationally.
+A forward contract can be especially useful for a business conducting activities internationally.
 If assets or stock needs to be acquired in a foreign denominated currency, a currency forward contract will enable you to adequately budget for this transaction ahead of time.

-Let’s consider a clothing manufacturer in Australia who sources wool for their outdoor products in New Zealand.
-They are provided with an invoice for NZ$ 100,000 from their wool supplier that is due to be settled in 60 days time.
-The AUD/NZD exchange rate is currently 1.0911, which means that the cost of acquiring NZ$ 100,000 today is AU$ 91,649.
+For example, let’s consider a clothing manufacturer in Australia who sources wool for their outdoor products in New Zealand.
+They are provided with an invoice for NZ$100,000 from their wool supplier that is due to be settled in 60 days time.
+The AUD/NZD exchange rate is currently 1.0911, which means that the cost of acquiring NZ$100,000 today is AU$ 91,649.
 Let’s assume that we decide to be safe and buy a forward contract at AUD/NZD 1.0811 that matures in 60 days.

 Let’s quickly examine the effects of this forward contract on the possible scenarios.
-Consider that in 60 days the Australian Dollar had depreciated against the New Zealand Dollar to 1.0511.
+Imagine that in 60 days the Australian Dollar had depreciated against the New Zealand Dollar to 1.0511.
 If we had not decided to purchase a forward contract and instead made a spot contract at the time payment was due, the cost of funding the NZ$ 100,000 transaction would be AU$ 95,138.
-Therefore, by using a forward contract we have saved ourselves AU$ 2,640; a good result overall!
+Therefore, by using a forward contract we have saved ourselves AU$ 2,640 – a good result overall!

 Of course, if the Australian Dollar moved the other way and appreciated against the New Zealand Dollar, we would have been better off to wait.
 But unless you had some magic ability to predict this, you would never know this ahead of time.
 Either way, in this example, the currency forward contract has completed its purpose; it has protected our wool manufacturer’s margins, so he can price the cost of the input into his process with confidence.